Kim Jong Un's Olympic thaw doesn't mean he's now a 'good neighbor'

 PyeongChang 2018 will be the first Olympic Games to feature athletes from the South and North on a unified team — even though the neighbors are technically still at war.

-North Korean dictator Kim is sending a 550-member delegation, including athletes and cheerleaders, following rare face-to-face talks between the rivals.
+North Korean leader Kim is sending a 550-member delegation, including athletes and cheerleaders, following rare face-to-face talks between the rivals.

 "There'll be a positive feeling that ... we've somehow turned the corner and are heading to a solution," said Chris Hill, the former ambassador to South Korea, referring to the recent Olympic cooperation.